zkLinkProtocol/zklink-docs/docs/Product/bridge.md

 > **🥇** <span className="highlight">Features</span>
-- The security of mapping tokens is guarded by zero-knowledge technology from bening maliciously minted.
+- The security of mapping tokens is guarded by zero-knowledge technology from being maliciously minted.
 - Different from the bridges controlled by a multi-sig community, new token-offering request would only be executed once it passes ZK verification.